fermarsan/aixt/docs/NXT/quickref.md

 }
 ```

-The complete list of the equivalences is in [NXT.toml](ports/setup/NXT.toml) file in the dictionary named `aliases`.

 The NXC port of **Aixt** can be used in _script_ mode (without main function).
-In that case the _mutex_ variables have to be "declared" after _task_ functions definition, as shown in the previous example.
+In that case the _Mutex_ variables have to be "declared" after _task_ functions definition, as shown in the previous example.

 # Installing
 `Aixt` project includes the `nbc` compiler for both _Windows_ and _Linux_, but you have to install manually the USB drivers.